 What is chronic sinusitis?

-Chronic sinusitis is a long-lasting sinus infection.
+Chronic sinusitis is a long-lasting sinus inflammation (swelling) and infection.
+It can linger over a period of time, typically longer than 12 weeks.
 The sinuses are four paired cavities (spaces) in the head.
 These spaces are connected by narrow channels.
+The four spaces are named for the bones they are near: ethmoidal, sphenoidal, frontal and maxillary.
 The sinuses make thin mucus that drains out of the channels of the nose.
 This drainage works as a filtration system, keeping the nose clean and free of bacteria.

 What causes chronic sinusitis?

 Chronic sinusitis can be caused by several factors.
-These can include:
+These include: